mlundine/Shoreline_Extraction_GAN/README.md

 Then select which satellites you would like to pull imagery from (L5, L7, L8, and/or S2).

 Once everything is ready, hit Start Download.
 This will make a new folder data/sitename where images get saved.

+Optionally, you can choose a shapefile with already constructed study areas.
+This is useful if you wish to download imagery from many study areas.
+* If you are doing the shapefile download, make sure this option is checked.
+* Fill in the dates, the satellite choices, and put in a base site name.
+  Each study area will have a number appended to the given base site name (Delaware1, Delaware2, Delaware3, etc).
+* Give the starting and ending index of the features in the shapefile you want to use (ex: first five study areas would be starting index 1 and ending index 5).
+* You can leave the coordinates blank.
+* Hit Start Download, and then point it towards the shapefile containing your study areas.

 The metadata for all of the images are saved to a csv in this folder.